 Guidelines for contributors

 These guidelines are intended to help contributors to submit new candidate terms and relationships to the UK Archival Thesaurus.
 They are intended to simplify the process of term submission by providing contributors with step by step instructions, to ensure that the terms submitted comply with UKAT's standards.
-If you are unfamiliar with thesaurus concepts, such as the distinction between 'preferred' and 'non-preferred' terms, we recommend that you first read Thesaurus basics.

 Before you can submit any terms to UKAT using the on-line forms, you must first be registered as a contributor.
 This will allow us to keep track of your contributions, and ensures that we can contact you if something needs clarification.
-You can register on-line using UKAT's Registration form.
-Once you've received your password, you can Login to submit terms and manage your account.
+You can register on-line using UKAT's registration form.
+Once you've received your password, you can login to submit terms and manage your account.

 At present, UKAT is accepting the submission of any term which is in use by the archive community, whether it comes from a recognized authority list, such as the Library of Congress Subject Headings, or an in-house wordlist.
 We also welcome terms which users of archives feel might help them to find material relevant to their research.
 However, there are some categories of terms which UKAT does not cover: